Most people don’t realize that Rainbow Mountain in Peru was virtually undiscovered until 2015 and it only started accepting day tours in 2016.

 Trekking during the offseason is highly recommended.
 But even then, 500 or more people will be on the mountain with you.

 Tour guides trotted up and down the column with surprising speed, urging us forward.
 The perky woman guiding my group kept shooting me desperate smiles and encouraging gestures; she really wanted us to be first-party up to the top.
 I wasn’t exactly in the mood to sprint.
 But a bright smile and a floppy hat were hard to argue with.

 For the truly exhausted, there was another option.
 Touts followed the column, gently selling horse rides up to the top for only 70 Soles ($20 USD) one way per person.
 If you do decide to do this, please make sure that the horse you choose is a healthy one.

 I know this is the way the local indigenous community makes money, but it also our responsibility to make sure that it is being done in a humane way.
 For me, hiring a horse would have felt like letting the mountain win, so I pushed on.

 Rainbow Mountain is a slab of shifting colors – pinks and greens, and greys and yellows stuck into a bank of rock protruding upward from the Earth.
 It is known as the Mountain of Seven Colors for good reason.
 You can see them all layered in the pattern of a rainbow.

 The famous rainbow hump is part of a whole stretch of coloured mountains, in shades of rose and blonde.
 The climax of the Rainbow Mountain hike is a ridge overlooking the whole range, in all its spectacle.

-Our group was only allowed 45 minutes at the top, struggling against buffeting winds as we tried to soak in every second of the view.
-While we were there, a column of llamas threaded by, herded by local villagers across the radiant mountain range and over the horizon.
+Our group was only allowed 45 minutes at the top.
+We struggled against buffeting winds as we tried to soak in every second of the view.
+While we were there, a column of llamas threaded by us, herded by local villagers across the radiant mountain range and over the horizon.